Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series100/ex113_MP_SessionMgmt/ReadMe.txt

  This is only used for V1 password credential logins.
 It is not used for V2 client credentials.
 -websocket Use the WebSocket transport protocol (optional).
 -tokenURL URL to perform authentication to get access and refresh tokens (optional).
--serviceDiscoveryURL URL for RDP service discovery to get global endpoints (optional).
+-serviceDiscoveryURL URL for LDP service discovery to get global endpoints (optional).

 Optional RIC item name parameters.
 -itemName Request item name (optional).
 The default item name is IBM.N.